 For many people, nothing in life is more important than God and family.
 However, life is temporary (James 4:14) and so are people’s relationships with grandparents, parents, siblings, spouses, children, grandchildren, and other loved ones.
 Many people wonder if those in heaven remember their family or forget them.

 Some theologians believe that the Bible illustrates that people in heaven will remember their loved ones.
 Though there will be no tears, death, crying, or pain in heaven (Rev. 21:4), God doesn’t erase family members from people’s memories.
 Their awareness, however, doesn’t imply interaction or guidance.

-Do people in heaven know what is happening on the Earth?
+Do people in heaven know what is happening on Earth?
 Will memories of Earth be erased upon entry into heaven?
 Will people recognize each other’s glorified bodies?
 Keep reading to learn the answers to these questions and others.

 Do people in heaven know what is happening on Earth?

 Theologians debate if people in heaven can “see” the events of Earth.
 Some people believe that loved ones are physically close to them on Earth, similar to a guardian angel, but that concept isn’t consistent with orthodox Christianity.
 Other people wonder if people who reside in heaven with God are aware of loved ones on Earth.